edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

     * Keep a good contrast between font color and background color, but sometimes too much contrast isn't good either.
 A pure white background (#fff) with pure black text (#000) is harder to read and can cause more eye fatigue than a pure white background with a softer shade of grey like (#333)
 * Letter spacing
     * You can define letter spacing in css like this `letter-spacing: 1px`
+    * You should adjust letter spacing if your chosen font looks too cramped
 * Font files
     * If hosting your own fonts, you will need to include font file formats to enable support across browsers
         * Embedded OpenType (EOT) - A Microsoft font format used for Internet Explorer [caniuse](http://caniuse.com/#search=eot){:target="_blank"}